Bansko, Bulgaria: Not the Trip We’d Hoped For

 A visit to the Neofit Rilski House Museum taught me about this Bulgarian renaissance man.
 He was a monk, an artist, a translator, and a teacher.
 He was also the founder of Bulgarian secular education.

-One of many comfortable looking rooms in the Neofit Rilski house
+One of the many comfortable-looking rooms in the Neofit Rilski House

-The best sight by far in Bansko is the Pirin mountains that surround the town.
-It seems that wherever you go, you can see them.
+The best sight by far is the Pirin mountains surrounding the town.
+Wherever you go, you can see them.

 Ski mountain in Bansko

-Ski mountain teasing us with her inadequate snowfall
+Ski Mountain taunting us with her inadequate snowfall

-We had an amazing view of them from both the living room and the bedroom at our third apartment and frequently commented on how much we would miss them.
+We had a wonderful view of the mountains from our third apartment and frequently commented on how much we would miss them.

 The view from our balcony